hapytex/django-antipatterns/patterns/set-values-to-a-created-updated-object-in-a-class-based-view.md

 The form will normally only take the `comment` as field, not the `post` and `author`.
-We can for example specify the primary key of the post in the path, and the autor is normally the logged in user.
+We can for example specify the primary key of the post in the path, and the author is normally the logged in user.
 The form thus looks like:

 ```python3
 from django import forms